State Dept IT contractor charged with espionage, allegedly sent classified information to Ethiopia

 Lemma is a U.S government contractor with past posts in numerous federal agencies dating back to at least 2019, according to charging documents.
 He started in information technology work at the State Department Bureau of Intelligence and Research in 2021, where he maintained a security clearance.
 He also currently works as a "contract management analyst" at the Justice Department, court papers said, and had access to classified information.

-According to a State Department spokesperson, Lemma's clandestine activity was uncovered during a self-initiated 60-day review of classified networks and systems after revelations that Massachusetts Air National Guardsman Jack Teixeira had allegedly accessed classified records in part related to Russia's war in Ukraine and posted them in an online chat forum.
+According to a State Department spokesperson, Lemma's clandestine activity was uncovered during a self-initiated 60-day review of classified networks and systems after revelations that Massachusetts Air National Guardsman Jack Teixeira had allegedly accessed classified Defense Department records, in part related to Russia's war in Ukraine, and posted them in an online chat forum.
 Teixeria was charged with espionage earlier this year and pleaded not guilty.
 He currently remains detained.

 After Lemma came to the attention of federal investigators, court records say he was observed a number of times last month using his classified State Department account to access top secret intelligence reports without authorization.
 He was also seen taking notes on or copying the classified information into Word documents.
 And multiple times last month, according to prosecutors, Lemma allegedly stored the sensitive information onto a disc and illegally transported it to his Maryland residence.